-The Bob Russell Winterberry Bog Boardwalk is in its planning stages.
+The Bob Russell Memorial Boardwalk at Winterberry Bog is complete!
 Wintering Black-backed and American Three-toed Woodpeckers, Barred Owls, Brown Creepers, Blackburnian Warblers, Russula mushrooms, Pink Ladyslipper, and Labrador Tea are just a few of the attractions at this 40 acre bog parcel.
-We need to raise about $35 to $45,000 to make the boardwalk a reality in 2020.
-We have applied for a major grant that would cover about 40% of the cost.
-Help us build the boardwalk by giving your gift today.

-1,000 feet: Route will go from the new parking pad just north of the existing sign and head due west into the heart of the mature Black Spruce bog.
-It will skirt the larch-beetle-infested Tamaracks that were worked over by the Black-backed and Three-toed Woodpeckers during the last few winters.
+1,000 feet: The boardwalk extends from the new parking pad just north of the existing sign and heads due west into the heart of the mature Black Spruce bog.
+It skirts the larch-beetle-infested Tamaracks that were worked over by the Black-backed and Three-toed Woodpeckers during the last few winters.

 Activities at this tract: